The Veepstakes is on. Here are 10 Republicans Trump could pick to be his running mate

 - Cons: A series of controversies surrounding Noem seems to be exponentially reducing her chances of being Trump’s running mate.
 She said earlier this year that Native tribes in South Dakota benefit from the drug cartel industry, leading her to be banned from all nine reservations in the state.
 Noem additionally wrote about having met North Korean leader Kim Jong-un in her upcoming memoir, which she then asked her publisher to retract from the final copy.
 And to top it off, she wrote in the memoir about killing her family dog, which drew particular scorn.

-- Advisors in Republican circles say the puppy incident alone was enough to tank her prospects.
-But Trump has not publicly ruled out Noem over these controversies: “She’s been there for us for a long time… She’s loyal, she’s great,” Trump said soon after the dog story came public.
+- Advisers in Republican circles say the puppy incident alone was enough to tank her prospects.
+But Trump has not publicly ruled out Noem over these controversies: “She’s been there for us for a long time … She’s loyal, she’s great,” Trump said soon after the dog story came public.
 “She had a bad week.
 We all have bad weeks,” Trump said.

 Elise Stefanik